Residencias Artísticas de Artes Escénicas y música_desplegable

 The initiative was part of the QUIDARTE project, which was supported by the Obra Social la Caixa Foundation and the Caja Navarra Foundation.

-El Cantar de Cantares is a poetic performance proposal by director Ignacio García, who was invited to participate in the creative residency programme of the Museo Universidad de Navarra.
-In this programme, the invited artists are inspired by the Museum's collection, spaces or projects to generate a new work.
+El Cantar de Cantares is a poetic scenic proposal by director Ignacio García, who was invited to participate in the creative residencies program at Museo Universidad de Navarra.
+In this program, invited artists are inspired by the Museum's collection, spaces or projects to generate a new work.